55nemo55/change-colors/README.md

 # change-colors
-hello this is my firt experience in github.
+hello this is my first experience in github.